 Section 2: President.

-The President shall preside at all meetings of the members and of the directors, and sign all notes, conveyances and encumbrances of real estate, membership certificates and all other instruments requiring the corporate seal; provided that the President, in writing, may authorize. any other officer or employee to execute or sign the Presidents name to, any or all, such instruments.
+The President shall preside at all meetings of the members and of the directors and sign all notes, conveyances, and encumbrances of real estate, membership certificates, and all other instruments requiring the corporate seal; provided that the President, in writing, may authorize. any other officer or employee to execute or sign the President's name to any or all such instruments.

 Section 3: Vice President.